hono250/6.1040-final-backend/weekly-meeting-notes/nov-25.md

 ### Progress Report

-1. Finished functional design
-2. We all looked at the peer critique and feedback, but we'll probably focus on these changes in beta and just have something working for the alpha project
+1. We all looked at the peer critique and feedback, but we'll probably focus on these changes in beta and just have something working for the alpha project
-3. Forgot to update development plan, but finished backend by Friday, and aimed to do frontend work over the weekend; didn't end up doing frontend, since we also had to make changes to the backend concepts for Profile, User, and Sessioning
+2. Forgot to update development plan, but finished backend by Friday, and aimed to do frontend work over the weekend; didn't end up doing frontend, since we also had to make changes to the backend concepts for Profile, User, and Sessioning
 	1. had some frontend components that didn't do any api calls before the weekend
-4. Monday: focus on connecting front end and finishing up alpha
+3. Monday: focus on connecting front end and finishing up alpha

 ---